 Autobiography is about long-term memory

 Memory researchers make a fundamental distinction between short-term memory (which I use when I play cards) and long-term memory.
-Autobiography is almost exclusively about long-term memory, so I will not deal further with short-term memory.
+The genre of memoir and autobiography, however, is almost exclusively about long-term memory, so I will not deal further with short-term memory.

 Explicit vs implicit memory

 More interesting for autobiography is the distinction between explicit versus implicit memory.
-Explicit memory (declarative memory) is the conscious recollection of ideas, concepts, facts, information, and experiences from the past, i.e., all memories that can be put into language and written down, for example in autobiographical form.
+Explicit (declarative) memory is the conscious recollection of ideas, concepts, facts, information, and experiences from the past, i.e., all memories that can be put into language and written down, for example in the format of a memoir.

 In this project, I’m primarily dealing with explicit memories (see the columns to the right).